johnnyfreeman/revolver/README.md

 * [**setSelectorEngine()**](docs/revolver.methods.setselectorengine.md): Revolver uses `querySelectorAll` be default, which should work great on all modern browsers.
 If you need support for old browsers you can make Revolver us a third-party selector engine such as Qwery, Sel, Sizzle, NWMatcher, etc.
 * [**registerTransition()**](docs/revolver.methods.registertransition.md): Register a custom transition with Revolver.

-## Customizing
+## Examples

-Because of Revolver's unopinionated philosophy, it does very little out of the box and usually requires some small amount of customization, or even an extension or two to hit the sweet spot.
+Because of Revolver's unopinionated philosophy, it does very little out of the box and usually requires some small amount of customization to hit the sweet spot.
 And because of it's modular and event-driven architecture, it is pretty easy to bend it to your will.
-Here are [a few really basic ideas to get you started](#examples).
+Here are a few really basic ideas to get you started:

-## Examples

 * [**barebones-example**](https://github.com/johnnyfreeman/revolverjs-barebones-example): An out-of-the-box example.
 * [**fade-example**](https://github.com/johnnyfreeman/revolverjs-fade-example): Slides fade in and out from each other using jQuery.
 * [**reveal-example**](https://github.com/johnnyfreeman/revolverjs-reveal-example): A Curtain transition using Qwery and Greensock.
 * [**inception-example**](https://github.com/johnnyfreeman/revolverjs-inception-example): A slider within a slider using Mootools.
-* More coming very soon...

 ## Contributing